-Directed by Erik Tavares, this event is the latest in a series of theatrical-style haunts which began with The House of Fear and the original Dark Hollow Outdoor Haunted Attraction.
-They also assisted in the launch of Sammamish's popular Nightmare at Beaver Lake, and just finished a successful five-year run of Maple Valley's Dark Hollow Haunted Forest.
+Founded in 1998, this event is the latest in a series of theatrical-style haunts beginning with The House of Fear and Dark Hollow Outdoor Haunted Attraction.
+They assisted in the launch of Sammamish's popular Nightmare at Beaver Lake, and directed a successful five-year run of Maple Valley's Dark Hollow Haunted Forest.

 Team members include former Disneyland designers, makeup artists, stage managers, special event gurus and others with a collective love of haunting.